First National Bank of Long Beach

-The First National Bank (also known as the Metropolitan Building and the Enloe Building) building in downtown Long Beach, California is listed on the National Register of Historic Places.
+First National Bank of Long Beach (also known as the Metropolitan Building and the Enloe Building) in downtown Long Beach, California is listed on the National Register of Historic Places.

-The original bank building had three stories, which were surpassed in 1906 with the current building, designed by Los Angeles architects Robert F. Train and Robert E. Williams.
+The bank building originally was three stories, and was surpassed in 1906 by the current building, designed by Train and Williams.
 The distinctive clock tower with its six-foot-diameter clock face was added in 1907.
 The structure was designed in a French Renaissance Revival style utilizing pressed yellow brick on the street sides and common red brick on the remaining two sides.

 A number of bank tenants have occupied the building, including (in order):